From Fair Decision Making to Social Equality: Introduction

 To summarize, the contributions of this paper are as follows: \begin{itemize} \item A simple yet flexible model for both a selection process by an institution and dynamics describing the change in the population due to selection policies \item A characterization of the policies resulting from institutional utility maximization without and with imposing affirmative action as non-discrimination \item Conditions under which society equalizes for each type of policy, along with the impact on the long-term institutional utility \end{itemize} These cases and trade-offs are instrumental in determining when and how imposing demographic parity can be beneficial in selection processes, both for the institution and for society on the long run.

 The rest of the paper is organized as follows.
 Section \ref{sec:related} covers the most relevant related work.
 Section \ref{sec:problem} formulates the problem and establishes the models.
-Section \ref{sec:equality} derives the policies that arise from the models and characterizes the conditions under which they lead to social equality.
 Sections \ref{sec:unequalityaa} and \ref{sec:aagood} study the contrast between imposing affirmative action or not, in the case when not imposing it naturally leads to equality or not, respectively.
 Section \ref{sec:conclusion} concludes.